 The MAC entity may stop ra-ResponseWindow (and hence monitoring for Random Access Response(s)) after successful reception of a Random Access Response containing Random Access Preamble identifiers that matches the transmitted PREAMBLE_INDEX.

 HARQ operation is not applicable to the Random Access Response reception.

+NOTE X: For the case that scheduling of UL grant in RAR indicates that the time is not enough for Msg3 transmission, as specified in TS 38.213 [6], i.e. the time between RAR reception and Msg3 transmission is smaller than NT,1 + NT,2 + 0.5 + [X] ms, it is up to UE implementation, e.g. either to consider the Random Access Response reception not successful and trigger PRACH retransmission, , or transmit Msg3 and correspondingly perform the contention resolution as specified in clause 5.1.5.

 Next change